 - 3 Tbsp honey

 - 3 Tbsp brown sugar

 - 5 Tbsp butter cubed

-Cut pork butt into 1'' x 1'' pieces.
+- Cut pork butt into 1'' x 1'' pieces.
 Put a cup of the pieces into a mixing bowl.
 Sprinkle rub over the top and coat each side of the pieces with.
-Put on non-stick aluminum grill liner.
+Put on non-stick disposable aluminium grill liner.
 You can also set them on your grill grates.
 Repeat until all pieces have the rub on them.